slds-lmu/i2ml/content/chapters/04_evaluation/04-00-nutshell-evaluation.md

 title: "Chapter 04.00: Evaluation: In a Nutshell"
 weight: 4000
 ---
-n this nutshell chunk, we delve into the critical aspects of evaluation, unraveling how we measure and ensure the effectiveness and accuracy of machine learning models.
+In this nutshell chunk, we delve into the critical aspects of evaluation, unraveling how we measure and ensure the effectiveness and accuracy of machine learning models.

 <!--more-->